lishenghui/blades/README.md

-# ByzantineFL: A Benchmark and Simulator for Attacks and Defenses in Federated Learning
+# Blade: A simulator for Byzantine-robust federated Learning with Attacks and Defenses Experimental Simulation

 ## TODO